 Medial thigh lift

 One of the most difficult and least rewarding procedures in thigh lifting is the thigh crease medial thigh lift.
 Developed in the 1990s, this procedure lifts the medial thigh and also reduces the amount of skin present.
 The scar is placed in the groin crease and continues back toward the buttock crease.
 This procedure remains effective for deformities of the upper one-third of the medial thigh.

 The main complications with this technique are limited lifting of the middle and lower thigh and long-term healing complications such as spreading of the lateral vaginal wall.
 Fortunately for weight loss patients, marked advances have been made in medial thigh lifting techniques.
 Most medial thigh lifts are now performed using longitudinal incisions placed toward the inner back of the thigh from the lower groin to the knee area.
 This is termed a longitudinal thigh lift and has remarkable results with minimal complications.
 The resulting scars are well tolerated and the main problems have been with persistent seromas and swelling of the legs.
 Also, there is less pull on the vaginal area due to the design of the flaps.

 To simulate a medial thigh lift, grab the medial thigh skin between both hands and pull towards the inside of the leg.
 If you see significant improvement in your medial thighs, you are probably a candidate for a medial thigh lift.

-With a 12 year experience in medial thigh lift techniques, Dr. Kurtis Martin has the knowledge and skill to achieve outstanding results.
+With 12 years of experience in medial thigh lift techniques, Dr. Kurtis Martin has the knowledge and skill to achieve outstanding results.
 Contact the office to schedule your consultation.
 Read a patient review from RealSelf about her experience with Dr. Martin.